-Policies in Section E provide overall direction for how the City makes decisions relating to the environment.
-For implementation of these policies, they should be considered in the context of the full OCP document and decisions should be assessed against all the policies contained within it.
-However, it is important to note that the themes of sustainability and the environment are entrenched throughout the OCP.
+Policies in this section provide overall direction for how the City makes decisions relating to Sustainable Growth.
+For implementation of these policies, they should be considered in the context of the full OCP and decisions should be assessed against all of the policies contained within it.